Sowri70/Customer-Churn-Analysis-/README.md

 2. Exploratory Data Analysis (EDA)
 Descriptive statistics: Generate summary statistics to understand the central tendency, spread, and distribution of the data.
-Visualization: Create visualizations (e.g., histograms, boxplots, correlation heatmaps) to identify patterns and relationships between features.
+Visualization: Create visualizations (histograms, line charts, boxplots, correlation) to identify patterns and relationships between features.
-Churn Distribution: Analyze churn distribution across different customer attributes (e.g., plan type, tenure).
+Churn Distribution: Analyze churn distribution across different customer attributes (gender/plan/tenure type).

 3. Feature Engineering
 New features: Based on insights from the EDA, new features may be created (e.g., "customer satisfaction index" based on the number of complaints).